 A huge cause of sibling rivalry is that kids can’t see one another’s point of view.
 It’s a developmental thing – children are inherently egotistical.

-What we as parents need to do to get kids to stop fighting is highlight the problem and showcase exactly what each party wants.
+What we as parents need to do to help siblings get along is highlight the problem and showcase exactly what each party wants.